mondeja/pymarketcap/doc/dev_guide/testing.rst

 Also, if your system is Unix, you can use ``make`` for run tests, install, precompile/restore source code, build and clean the whole directory (see `Makefile <https://github.com/mondeja/pymarketcap/blob/master/Makefile>`__).

-You can see online the tests for Linux/Mac and Windows at TravisCI and AppVeyor:
+You can see online tests for Linux/Mac and Windows based systems at TravisCI and AppVeyor:

 - `TravisCI <https://travis-ci.org/mondeja/pymarketcap>`__
 - `AppVeyor <https://ci.appveyor.com/project/mondeja/pymarketcap>`__